jslee00/info-poller/README.md

-# fcfs-client
+# Poller-client

-> FCFS is a web application for first-come-first-served surveys such as enrollment applications.
+> Poller is a web application for first-come-first-served surveys such as enrollment applications.

 ## Build Setup